peterloes/MOMO/README.md

 An efficient system to monitor and control animal behaviour in wildlife as well as in laboratory settings.

-- Targeted manipulation of 1000 and more individuals
+- Targeted manipulation of 1000 and more individuals.
+Selective birdfeeder.
 - Supports a broad range of technical applications like e.g. traps, gates, feeders, lights, cameras
 -	Compatible with different RFID systems and triggers
 -	Low power consumption and specific data collection lead to long lasting collection periods